flutter/website/tutorials/layout/index.md

 A Card, from the material library, contains related nuggets of information and can be composed from most any widget, but is often used with ListItem.
 Card has a single child, but its child can be a column, row, list, grid, or other widget that supports multiple children.
-By default, Card expands to fill available space.
+By default, Card shrinks to 0 by 0 pixels.
 You can use [SizedBox](https://docs.flutter.io/flutter/widgets/SizedBox-class.html) to constrain the size of a card.

-A Card can't scroll its content.

 In Flutter, a Card features slightly rounded corners and a drop shadow, giving it a 3D effect.